Trung2204/ur10e_rg2_PickAndPlace/README.md

 ## Overview

-This project is a part of a module taught at Vietnamese-German University (VGU), instructed by Dr. Dong Quang Huan.
+This project is a part of a module at [Vietnamese-German University](https://vgu.edu.vn/), instructed by Dr.-Ing.
+Quang Huan Dong (huan.dq@vgu.edu.vn).
 The goal of this project is to adapt the pick and place tutorial from the [Unity Robotics Hub](https://github.com/Unity-Technologies/Unity-Robotics-Hub/tree/main/tutorials/pick_and_place) for the UR10e robot arm integrated with the OnRobot RG2 gripper.
 The objective is to automate the process of picking an object from inside a 3D printer and placing it at a desired location in a simulated environment using Unity.
 The project utilizes the Stochastic Trajectory Optimization for Motion Planning (STOMP) planner for motion planning.

 ## Table of Contents